 Our normal Las Vegas trip consists of the pool, gambling, sampling cocktails and lots of walking.
 Obviously, the gambling and cocktails were out for the most part, so I had to get creative.
 Luckily a lot of the fun things we came up with were FREE!

 Shows – In addition to Aerosmith, we also took the kids to see Michael Jackson One.
 We picked up inexpensive seats for the 9:30 show and then since we got there early and it wasn’t booked, they moved us down quite a few rows and to the center.
 Score!
 There are many other fun shows that are quite family-friendly.
 Tickets can be easily found at the half-price ticket booths around the strip, but we’ve often done better by going straight to the Box Office.
 As we are a family that loves live shows, this was a fun way to spend a few of our evenings.

 Awe-Inspiring Casinos – The casinos really are pretty cool, and both my kids enjoyed walking up and down the strip and checking them out.
 They’ve been hearing about our Vegas trips for years, so I think they liked actually seeing the place themselves.
 Obvious choices are the fountains at the Bellagio (and the smaller version between the Wynn and Encore), the volcano at The Mirage, and the indoor fountains at the Caeser’s Mall.

 Shopping – My teenage daughter was a huge fan of the shopping, and it really is limitless in Las Vegas.
 My son even enjoyed checking out some of the very expensive shoes at Balenciaga and the wallets at Gucci.
 We don’t have those stand-alone stores in Indiana!

 The Pool – Summer is prime pool time in Las Vegas, and the pool at the ParkMGM was perfect.
-It wasn’t a party scene, loungers were plentiful and it was easy to get chairs with umbrellas to fight some of the hot sun.
+It wasn’t a party scene, loungers were plentiful and it was easy to get chairs with umbrellas to fight off some of the hot sunshine.